Updated March 18, 2026

 Edinburgh Tourist Fines & Rules

-Edinburgh introduces the UK's first-ever tourist tax in July 2026 — 5% on all accommodation.
-Plus strict Scottish alcohol purchase hours, smoking fines, and festival survival tips.
+Edinburgh introduces the UK's first tourist tax in July 2026 — 5% on accommodation.
+Plus Scottish alcohol sales banned after 10 PM, strict smoking fines, and Festival Fringe crowd rules.

 14rules